By Beth Mack

 University City Farmers Market

 University City Farmers Market sprouted up in October of 2020, along the lake at The Shoppes at University Place.
-This producer-only market boasts a roster of 26 vendors offering everything from local produce and meats to jewelry and skin care.
+This market boasts everything from local produce and meats to jewelry and skin care.
 The market has something for everyone in the family with children’s activities, live music, cooking demonstrations, and workout classes offered every first and last Saturday of the month.
-Give them a follow on Facebook or Instagram for market updates and special events.

 Saturday: 9 a.m. – 1 p.m.